cihan1200/Pulse/README.md

 Cuurently in development.
 Lots of features will be added in the future.

-visit: https://pulse-0o0k.onrender.com/ (vait a few seconds for Render to prepare the application)
+Visit: https://pulse-0o0k.onrender.com/ (Vait a few seconds for Render to prepare the application.)